 location of trapping of nerve in quadrilateral space syndrome

 The quadrilateral space is located at the back and below the shoulder joint.
-It is situated between two muscles, teres minor and teres major.
+It is situated between two muscles, the teres minor and the teres major.
 The space contains the axillary nerve and an artery, which supply the shoulder joint and muscles.
 Pressure in this space leads to the trapping of the Axillary nerve.

 Quadrilateral space syndrome causes